Effects that Prescriptions Drugs have on the Voice Brand Name Manufacturer Drug Group Effect on Voice

 Narcotics may produce an uninhibited or diminished drive to speak.
 Symptoms of dysarthria (slow, slurred and uncoordinated speech movements) may also be linked to narcotic use.

-Inhaled bronchodilators sometimes dry or irritate tissues in the mouth and throat and may lead to hoareseness, soreness, voice changes or laryngititis.
+may lead to hoareseness, soreness, voice changes or laryngititis.
 Dry vocal tissues may be more prone to injuries, such as nodules, as well.

 No effects on voice or speech mechanisms have been reported.